007revad/Synology_Clear_Drive_Error/README.md

 If a drive gets kicked out of RAID DSM stores "status critical" in a database and will not let you use the drive again.
 If you test the drive in a computer and find there is nothing wrong with the drive you can use this script on the Synology to delete that drive's "status critical" entries from DSM's database.

+## Download the script

+1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_clear_drive_error/releases
+2. Save the download zip file to a folder on the Synology.
+3. Unzip the zip file.

 ## How to run the script

 ### Run the script via SSH